Mad Max: Fury Road (comic book): Mad Max

+The War Rig

+The Wordburger narrates how the War Rig came to be.
+Its Tatra T815 truck was stolen by Joe's gang shortly after the fall of civilisation, with its driver being killed.
+The tanker belonged to Brad who fled the cities along with his family hidden in a compartment until gas ran out.
+Brad was soon killed by bandits and his family starved to death, with their remains and the tanker being found months later by Joe's gang.
+The twin engines belonged to the Voeten twins who isolated themselves in the countryside after a refugee from the cities killed their father, but were eventually killed themselves by Joe's gang who took the engines.
+The Chevrolet Fleetmaster belonged to a mechanic called "The Donk" who agreed to join Joe.
+After his car was blown up during Joe's siege of the aquifer, he grafted its chassis on The War Rig after being ordered by Joe to build vehicles for him.

+The Volkswagen Beetle belonged to Annette Lehmann and Jannie Kwong who died due to radiation caused by a nuclear bomb.
+They were found years later along with car by Joe's gang, who turned the Beetle into a gun placement for the War Rig, with the girls' pitch-covered skulls being grafted to it.
+A girl named Leanne Bart isolated herself along with 532 dolls after the fall but died as water ran out, with Rictus finding them during one of Joe's raids.
+The doll heads and Bart's skull were later grafted to the War Rig.
+The Skull Wheels were made from scrap traded up to The Citadel by chained slaves, who were only fed if their work pleased Joe and killed if they failed.
+The story ends with the Wordburger grimly remarking how lives are endlessly sacrificed to the War Rig.

 Release

 The comic book series was revealed in February 2015 by Vertigo and Miller was announced to helm the writing team.
 Beginning 20 May 2015, Vertigo started releasing four comic book prequels, one per month, that detail the backstory for a character in the film.
 The first comic titled Mad Max: Fury Road – Nux and Immortan Joe #1 was released on 20 May.
 The second one titled Mad Max: Fury Road – Furiosa #1 was released on 17 June.
 The third one titled Mad Max: Fury Road – Mad Max #1 was released on 8 July.
 The final prequel comic titled Mad Max: Fury Road – Mad Max #2 was released on 5 August.
 A single-volume paperback of the series was released on 26 August, collecting the four issues alongside a bonus short story chronicling the creation of the War Rig.